ARCHER2-HPC/archer2-fortran-inter/section-5.01/README.md

   [ module-subprogram-part]
 end [submodule [ submodule-name] ]
 ```
-where the `parent-identier` the XXX
+where the `parent-identier` is name of the parent module.

 ### Submodule procedures